Read the FAQs

 Administration & scoring: Do I need special training to administer and score a test?

-The majority of our tests have been designed for use by employers or HR Managers and require no special training or licensing.
-However, some tests must be administered under controlled conditions or proctored and/or scored and interpreted by trained professionals.
-For instance, most personality tests are only available to psychologists and those with specific training or qualifications.
+The majority of our tests have been designed for use by employers or HR Managers and require no special training or licensing in order to purchase or use them.

 Test development: Can tests be customized?